 My work does not have a specific narrative.
 It does not choose a side or take a stand.
 The most interesting ideas lie at the point of intersection and entanglement.

 In the face of an overabundance of details, the abstract is the only way to think.
-We live in a time of more and more information to solve a problem, but end up creating more problems.
-Compressing, stacking, stretching, flattening, balancing, sequencing, bonding, bundling in an effort to control and contain, resisting the implications of failure and imperfection.
+We live in a time of more and more information to solve our problems but end up creating more problems.
+Compressing, stacking, stretching, flattening, balancing, sequencing, bonding, smashing, bundling in an effort to control and contain, resisting the implications of failure and imperfection.